-Course code and tir UE 1 - RMAS 204 - Classification, Arrangement and Description

-Permanent Staff Dr. Mehluli Masuku, Post-Doc, SUAD

-Dates Semestrial

-Course description classification systems in organisations as part of Information Governance.
-The course further explores classification as an information risk assessment tool.
-Students are further exposed to the impact of ICTs to records and information classification.
-The application of contemporary ICTs such as Artificial Intelligence to business analysis and classification is also explored.
+Course code and tin Permanent Staff Dr. Mehluli Masuku, Post-Doc, SUAD Dates Semestrial Course description The course seeks to equip students with requisite skills on how to develop classification tools to support records management processes in various organisations.
+The course begins by providing important background to classification paying attention to its use and importance within the broader spectrum of Information Governance and business administration.
+The course will proceed by explaining how business records and information are classified using different classification tools such as business classification schemes, records classification schemes, thesauri and indexes, that reflec the functions/activities of an organisation in traditional, electronic and hybrid systems Other forms of records classification such classification by subject/topic, classification by location, classification by retention, classification by subject/topic, classification by location, classification standards such as ISO 15489-1:2016- Information and documentation - Records management - Part 1: Concepts and principles; ISO/TF 18128:2014(en)- Information and documentation - Risk assessment for records processes and systems Focus will also be given to the relationship between classification and retention and disposal of records.
+Students will also briefly be introduced to the relationship between classification as an information risk assessment tool.
+Students are further explores classification as an information risk assessment tool.
+Students are further explores classification as an information if ackingene to business analysis and classification is also explored.
 The course also covers arrangement and description of archives.
-The importance and arrangement and description as accessories to intellectual and physical control of records is examined.
-Principles of arrangement and description such pertinence, provenance and original order are explored, including their origins and impact on archival records processing.
-The course further entails the study of different levels of arrangement such as repository level, group level, sub-group, series level and file unit/document level.
-The course gives a brief overview of standards of arrangement and description such as the General International Standard Archival Description (ISAD-G), Describing Archives: A Content Standards (DACS) and the Encoded Archival Description (EAD) standard.

-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Explain the role of classification, arrangement and description in records and archives management Describe different types of information classification, including classification by function and security level Explain the main principles of archival principles such as provenance and original order Discuss different levels of arrangement and description of archival records Sketch dummy Business Classification and Records Classification schemes for different organisations Interpret archival the main archival arrangement standards such as ISAD-G, EAD and DACS

-Continuous In class assignment (10%)

-assessment Group Project (20%)
+The importance and arrangement and description as accessories to intellectual and physical control o records is examined.
+Principles of arrangement and description such pertinence provenance and original order are explored, including their origins and impact or arrangement such as repository level, group level, sub-group, series level and file unit/document level.
+The course gives a brief overview of standards Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Explain the role of classification, arrangement and description in records and archives management Describe different types of information classification, including classification b function and security level Explain the main principles of archival principles such as provenance and origina order Discuss different levels of arrangement and description of archival records Sketch dummy Business Classification and Records Classification schemes for different organisations Interpret archival the main archival arrangement standards such as ISAD-G EAD and DACS Continuous In class assignment (10%) Group Project (20%) Essay (20%)

-(50%) Essay (20%)

-Final exam (50%) Essay